 by Ed Eudy

-Auburn, Washington, USA
+Washington, USA

-I looked closer and noticed the lugs didn’t match the hole pattern in the rim of the tire.
-That’s when I saw the spare said “Chrysler Motors”.
+I looked closer and saw that the lugs didn’t match the hole pattern in the rim of the tire.
+That’s when I saw that the spare was labelled Chrysler Motors.
 Our car was a Pontiac.
 We had bought the car used from a friend.

-He insisted on changing the tire himself and then refused when I offered him proper compensation, saying the old rim would be enough payment.
-At last I managed to shove twenty dollars into his shirt pocket.
+He insisted on changing the tire himself and refused when I offered him proper compensation, saying the old rim would be enough payment.
+I managed to shove twenty dollars into his shirt pocket.
 He waited for me to start the car and followed me back to Brewster, making sure I would be OK.

 We were only three hours late arriving at my sister-in-law’s house.
 The immense generosity of those total strangers, and how they all went out of their way to help my family, was the highlight of a truly great weekend.